lazyCodes7/Vision/README.md

 ```python
 TOKEN = "your graph-api token here"
 ```
 Make sure chromedriver is installed and is on PATH.
-Instruction are given later on./
+Instruction are given later on. /

 After the following steps, run the following command to start the bot.

 ```python
 python3 bot.py
 ```
-After the initial start button is pressed, there is no help required from anyone and a blind person can easily access the bot and even check their safety from time to time by saying something like "Am I safe?".
+After the initial start button is pressed, there is no help required from anyone and a blind person can enjoy facebook just using voice and even check their safety from time to time by saying something like "Am I safe?" to ensure privacy.

 ## Using an automator.
 ### Usage:
 ```python